-This report describes calibration service 46020C.
+The measurement service described in this document is listed as NIST service code 46020C.
 The document starts by describing the physical quantities air kerma and exposure and provides a brief background describing the rationale behind the irradiation process.
 It later describes the equipment and systems used and the procedures followed in performing the irradiations.
 The appendix includes a copy of a sample irradiation certificate.